blawson69/PurseStrings/README.md

 ---
 ### --setup
 **GM Only** The GM must setup all player characters and relevant NPCs before using PurseStrings.
 Select each token representing the character(s) you want to setup and run the following command.
-This command adds the relevant PurseStrings attributes to each character, and gives players a token action for calling the `--show` command ([below](#--show)) to view their Purse:
+This command registers each character with the script and adds a token action for calling the `--show` command ([below](#--show)) to view their Purse:

 `!ps --setup`